meltar/ChallengeChampion/README.md

 * Kylie Stradley [@kstradley](https://github.com/kstradley)

 Developers' note to selves:
-this is how you fork & merge forked repositories https://help.github.com/articles/fork-a-repo
+This is how you fork & merge forked repositories https://help.github.com/articles/fork-a-repo